tunnckoCore/is-request-stream/README.md

 ## Related
-- [is-stream](https://github.com/sindresorhus/is-stream): Check if something is a Node.js stream
+- [is-async-function](https://github.com/tunnckocore/is-async-function): Check that given function is async (callback) function or not.
+Trying to… [more](https://github.com/tunnckocore/is-async-function)
+- [is-child-process](https://github.com/tunnckocore/is-child-process): Checks whether a value is child process result, which in case… [more](https://github.com/tunnckocore/is-child-process)
+- [is-emitter](https://github.com/tunnckocore/is-emitter): Check that given value is EventEmitter, not so strict as `is-node-emitter`.
+- [is-kindof](https://github.com/tunnckocore/is-kindof): Check type of given javascript value.
+Support promises, generators, streams,… [more](https://github.com/tunnckocore/is-kindof)
-- [is-missing](https://github.com/tunnckocore/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github as user repository.
+- [is-missing](https://github.com/tunnckocore/is-missing): Check that given `name` or `user/repo` exists in npm registry or in github as user… [more](https://github.com/tunnckocore/is-missing)
+- [is-node-emitter](https://github.com/tunnckocore/is-node-emitter): Strictly checks that given value is nodejs EventEmitter.
+It's easy, because… [more](https://github.com/tunnckocore/is-node-emitter)
+- [is-node-stream](https://github.com/tunnckocore/is-node-stream): Strictly and correctly checks if value is a nodejs stream.
 - [is-typeof-error](https://github.com/tunnckocore/is-typeof-error): Check that given value is any type of error and instanceof Error
-- [is-kindof](https://github.com/tunnckocore/is-kindof): Check type of given javascript value.
-Support promises, generators, streams, and native types.
-Thin wrapper around `kind-of` module.

 ## Contributing